 You’ll find gorgeous murals in RiNo from renowned artists like Shephard Fairey, Detour, ESIC, and Pat Milbery.

 You’ll end up exploring the street art for far longer than you anticipate, so if you need a drink, drop into one of the many coffee shops or craft breweries.

 Denver Central Market is a great spot for a meal with loads of choice right in the heart of RiNo’s street art.

 The parking lot next to Denver Central Market is a good place to start your street art search, including nearby alleys 1, 2, and 3.

 2. Visit the Denver Art Museum

 The newest addition to the museum is the Martin Building.
-Set to be fully reopened in 2021, this modern and ambitious infrastructure is going to feature the museum’s collections in an innovative way.
+Set to be fully reopened in 2021, this modern and ambitious infrastructure will feature the museum’s collections innovatively.

 The Denver Art Museum has beautifully featured the work of Vincent van Gogh.
 The prized “Edge of Wheat Field with Poppies” has graced its walls in the past, among others.

 It also ran a successful exhibit entitled “Becoming Van Gogh,” which followed the artist’s life in Paris as he studied color theory.